Easy Lamb Ragu

-This lamb ragu is one of my favorite meals EVER.
-I first fell in love with it when Ella was born.
+I first fell in love with lamb ragu when Ella was born.
 My mom flew out to help us for a couple of weeks, spoiling us with her cooking and cleaning.
 One sunny Saturday in March she made a long-simmered lamb ragu, which we happily devoured while watching the wonder-of-Ella bobbing gently in her swing.
 It was one of life’s perfect moments.

-Lamb ragu will forevermore have special place in my heart, although I suspect I would love it just as much even without the memories attached.
-While my mom’s ragu simmered for hours, I’ve concocted a quick version that can be thrown together any night of the week—with a baby strapped into a carrier on your chest, or with toddler crawling through your kitchen cabinets, or with a nine-year-old helping you at the stove.
-Every March, right about the time when I can’t bear the thought of another Brussels sprout but asparagus and morels are still weeks away, I crave this dish.
+Lamb ragu will forevermore have special place in my heart, although I suspect I would adore it even without the memories attached.
+While my mom’s ragu simmered for hours, I’ve concocted a quick version that can be thrown together any night of the week—with a baby strapped into a carrier on your chest, with toddler crawling through your kitchen cabinets, or with a nine-year-old helping you at the stove (how can she already be nine?!).
+Every March, at right about the time when I can’t bear the thought of another Brussels sprout but asparagus and morels are still weeks away, I crave this dish.
 It tastes like springtime, but uses easy-to-find ingredients.

 Quick Lamb Ragu

 The ragu simmers for only 15-20 minutes but has a cooked-all-day taste due to a few simple techniques.
 First, the meat gets browned before the other ingredients are added.
 This gives it a jump-start and creates a rich flavor (all those brown bits on the bottom of the pan equal flavor!).
 A second benefit to browning the meat first is that you can drain off all the fat, resulting in a much lighter, non-greasy sauce.

 The second trick is to finely chop the vegetables so that they cook quickly (this is key).

 And finally, the sauce is layered with simple ingredients that create a long-simmered flavor, such as tomato paste for umami sweetness, wine for brightness and a touch of cinnamon for warmth.